 The most common product used to kill mold and mildew is bleach.
 It can be used on canvas and other fabrics, but you risk the chance of causing fabric discoloration.
 Additionally, if the solution is too strong, it can even cause canvas and other fabrics to deteriorate.

-- To make a bleach solution appropriate for cleaning mildew from outdoor furniture fabrics, dilute ½ cup of bleach in a gallon of water.
+- To make a bleach solution appropriate for removing mildew from outdoor fabrics, dilute ½ cup of bleach in a gallon of water.

 - Add it to a spray bottle.